 For most construction jobs, you’ll now also need to hold a valid Construction Skills Certification Scheme (CSCS) card, which provides evidence of your knowledge and skills as a bricklayer.
 The CSCS card is obtained by completing a prescribed health and safety test and a relevant vocational qualification (e.g. NVQ, SVQ or BTEC).

-If you’re unable to meet the above criteria, an alternative route to getting your CSCS card is to complete On-site Assessment and Training (OSAT) or an Experienced Worker Practical Assessment (EWPA); both of which are coordinated by Construction Skills or SkillsDirect.
+If you’re unable to meet the above criteria, an alternative route to getting your CSCS card is to complete an Experienced Worker Practical Assessment (EWPA), which is coordinated by Construction Skills or SkillsDirect.

 Training & Progress

 All training is provided on the job.
 However, many bricklayers also get involved with additional training courses to develop specialist skills, such as stonemasonry.

 If you’re employed by a large construction company, you may get the opportunity to move into supervisory and senior management roles as you progress.

 Self-employment is another viable alternative and many bricklayers set up their own construction businesses.
 Some experienced bricklayers even move into teaching positions at local further education colleges.

 - Academic Books & much more 08-12-2013 @ 21:48